Yosef-ft/airbnb-clone-project/README.md

 - Protects sensitive **user data** from unauthorized access
 - Secures **payment information** and transaction integrity
 - Maintains **system integrity** by preventing malicious API misuse

+### CI/CD Pipeline
+- A well-configured CI/CD pipeline enables **continuous integration and continuous delivery**, allowing teams to automatically build, test, and deploy new features with confidence and speed.
+This streamlines the development workflow, reduces manual errors, and ensures faster delivery of updates to production.

+#### Tools Commonly Used

+- **GitHub Actions** – Automates workflows for building, testing, and deploying code
+- **Docker** – Ensures consistent containerized environments across all stages
+- **Kubernetes** – Manages container orchestration for scalable deployments